 a) Financial liabilities at fair value through profit or loss

-Financial liabilities designated upon initial recognition at fair value through profit or loss are designated as such at the initial date of recognition, and only if the criteria in Ind AS 109 are satisfied.
+Financial liabilities designated upon initial recognition at fair value through profit or loss are designated as such at the initial date of recognition, and only if the criteria in IND AS 109 are satisfied.
 For liabilities designated as FVTPL, fair value gains/ losses attributable to changes in own credit risk is recognized in OCI.
-These gains/ losses are not subsequently transferred to Profit & Loss.
-However, the Company may transfer the cumulative gain or loss within equity.
+These gains/ losses are not subsequently transferred to P&L. However, the Company may transfer the cumulative gain or loss within equity.
 All other changes in fair value of such liabilities are recognised in the statement of profit and loss.
-The Company has not designated any financial liability at fair value through profit or loss.

 b) Loans and borrowings, deposits